Make your money work harder

 If you don't want to use the government's online service, you can fill out a form on-screen, print it off and post it to HMRC, or print off and fill in a form by hand.
 HMRC says you should receive a refund of your overpaid tax within 30 days.

-The article was first published on 7 May 2023 and has been updated since to reflect HMRC's latest figures.
-Last update: 29 April 2025.
+The article was first published on 7 May 2023 and has been updated to cover the data from Royal London's FOI request.
+Last update: 15 September 2025.